Egremont, Cumbria: The town

-In about 1300, the town was established much as it is seen today, surrounded by agricultural lands.
-In 1322, Robert Bruce attacked the town, causing a huge death toll.
+In 1322, Robert the Bruce attacked the town, causing a huge death toll.
 For the next 100 years or so an uneasy peace followed and the castle fell into ruins.

 In 1565, a stone bridge was built over the River Ehen to access the town, which was now smaller because of frequent Scottish raids.
 Little changed for a century, until new stone buildings appeared on the Main Street, probably built with stone from the castle.
 In 1683, Edward Benn and his heirs were given land with the provision that they rebuild the stone bridge and maintain it for ever.

 In 1748, another bridge was built at Briscoe Mill at a cost of £28-15s-0d (£28.75), paid for by John Pearson, a local hatter.
 Soon Egremont began to service the Port of Whitehaven and in 1830, iron ore was mined over several sites.

 Over the next 60 years new schools and churches were built.
-Egremont Town Hall was completed in 1890.
+The town's Anglican parish church of St Mary and St Michael was rebuilt in 1881, retaining some fabric from the previous church building which had stood on the site since the 12th century.

 New housing estates were also built to accommodate the growing town, with many old parts of the town being demolished in 1968.

 In 1964, Wyndham School was built, an early comprehensive school.
 In 1970, there was a large increase in workers moving into the town to work on the new nuclear site.

 In 1990, the Egremont by-pass was opened.

+On 2 June 2010, the town was the scene of some of the Cumbria shootings.
+Derrick Bird, a 52-year-old local taxi driver, shot and killed twelve people, two of them in Egremont, before committing suicide.